-The installation was documented in a time-lapse photographic sequence, video, and individual still photographs over the course of the entire construction day, from before the beginning of construction until the last daylight at ~21:00.
+- The installation was documented in a time-lapse photographic sequence, video, and individual still photographs over the course of the entire construction day, from before the beginning of construction until the last daylight at ~21:00.
 The time-lapse sequence was recorded from the shoreline, near to the location of the first pole; it comprises 4023 individual images taken at 10 s intervals, and represents the most detailed document of the lifespan of the installation (Fig. 4).
 Video was captured for two cameras; one positioned at the clifftop (Fig. 2), and one hand-held, which was placed in various locations on the shore throughout the day.
-In addition, Lancaster used a head-mounted video camera to capture a personal view of the installation as it was constructed over the course of the 4-hour installation period (Fig. 5).
+In addition, Lancaster used a head-mounted video camera to capture a personal view of the installation as - 210 it was constructed over the course of the 4-hour installation period (Fig. 5).
 Video captured by Lancaster also recorded discussions between Lancaster, Waldron, and the volunteers regarding the process of construction, as it pertained to the geology of the area and various choices and complications that arose over the course of building the work.
 Over 400 still photographs of the work from various vantage points were also captured over the course of the day, and also on the following morning from the clifftop, to record the remains of the installation after the high tide cycle of the previous night.
-The cliff face, wave-cut platform, and surrounding landscape were also extensively documented in video and still photographs in the days both before and after the installation was created; this documentation included approximately 2 hours of raw video and an additional 550 still images.
-See Appendix A for a full list of all equipment used in documenting the work.
+The cliff face, - 215 wave-cut platform, and surrounding landscape were also extensively documented in video and still photographs in the days both before and after the installation was created; this documentation included approximately 2 hours of raw video and an additional 550 still images.